achmad-dev/express-ddd/README.md

 ## description
-this is am express project that uses DDD principles, with simple wallet concept
+this is an express project that uses DDD principles, with simple wallet concept

 ## how to run